 Typically insulinomas present with Whipple's triad consisting of:

 Interstitial oedematous pancreatitis is one of the two subtypes of acute pancreatitis.
 It is normally referred to as "acute pancreatitis" or "uncomplicated pancreatitis" in day-to-day use.
 Please refer to the article on acute pancreatitis for further details.

 Intraductal papillary mucinous neoplasms or tumours (IPMNs or IMPTs) are cystic tumours of the pancreas.

 These tumours are most frequently identified in older patients (50-60 years of age) 6.
 Main duct type (see below) appears to present a decade or so earlier on average than bran...

 Jaundice refers to a clinical sign of hyperbilirubinemia (>2.5 mg/dl) which has many causes.
 It is often a clue to a diagnosis.
 It can be largely divided into two types:

 Imaging has a major role in dete...

-Klatskin tumour is a term that was traditionally given to a hilar cholangiocarcinoma, occuring at the bifurcation of the common hepatic duct.
+Klatskin tumour is a term that was traditionally given to a hilar cholangiocarcinoma, occurring at the bifurcation of the common hepatic duct.
 Typically, these tumours are small, poorly differentiated, exhibit aggressive biologic behaviour, and tend to obstruct the intrahepatic bile ducts.

 This originally French article needs further translation and merging with the existing English article on hydatid disease.